isaacnmm/pestpolicy-hugo2XX/content/posts/are-monitor-lizards-poisonous/index.md

 ###  **5. Nile Monitor or Water Monitor (Varanus niloticus)**

-Nile Monitor is found in Nile valley of Sub
+Nile Monitor is found in Nile valley of Sub-Saharan Africa.
-- Saharan Africa.
 It is well known for hunting in rivers and nearby vegetation.
 It is able to kill large animals such as frog, turtle, birds and terrapin for food.
 Nile monitor rarely hunt human beings.
 However, when threaten, they can bite and instill a painful injuries.
 These reptiles prefer to escape by swimming in the rivers in case of danger.
 Related: Do Anole Lizards Bite?

-###  **6. African Savannah Monitor, or White
-- throated Monitor, Rock Monitor, Savannah Monitor**(**Varanus exanthematicus**)
+###  **6. African Savannah Monitor, or White-throated Monitor, Rock Monitor, Savannah Monitor**(**Varanus exanthematicus**)

 This Species of Monitor lizard is found in savannah and arid areas of Eastern and southern Africa.
 It is carnivore in nature and will kill small animals such as baby tortoise and invertebrates for food.
 Normally, Savannah monitor loves solitary life.
 It bites when threated and knocks off its assailants using its long tail.
 There is no report showing death resulting from Savannah Monitor.
 This species can be kept as a pet.